-But the stakes are even higher today because of how easy it is for consumers to find information about local companies before they buy.
+But the stakes are even higher today because of how easy it is for consumers to find information about local auto repair shops before they buy.

 What's more, as we've already discussed, negative reviews can get lodged in the search results, hanging like an albatross around your neck and dragging down sales.